 Available Nitrogen in soil (kg ha-1):

-Data presenting to available nitrogen in soil (kg ha-1) has recorded at both the year during the investigation.
-The crop growth has been presented in table no. 4.
-The pooled analysis data on available nitrogen in soil (kg ha-1) of indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum available nitrogen in soil (kg ha-1) (199.47 kg ha-1). followed by I2 (One Irrigation at pre-flowering). and the lowest available nitrogen in soil (184.83 kg ha-1) recorded under the treatment of I1 Control (No irrigation).
+Data on the enhancement of soil available nitrogen status with irrigation and nutrient treatments are presented in Table 4.
+The pooled analysis data showed that soil available nitrogen contents increased with irrigation.
+The highest values were obtained under the irrigation levels I3 (Two irrigation at pre-flowering and siliqua development); that had maximum available soil nitrogen content of 199.47 kg ha-1, followed by I2 (One Irrigation at pre-flowering). and the lowest available soil N (184.83 kg ha-1) recorded under treatment I1 Control (No irrigation).

-The pooled analysis of data on available nitrogen in soil (kg ha-1) in soil similarly influenced by different nutrient management practices at maximum available nitrogen in soil (kg ha-1) was recorded (200.74 kg ha-1) with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
-Followed by T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS), T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS) and T3 RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS) (197.95, 193.61 and 189.96 kg ha-1) respectively.
-However, the lowest available nitrogen in soil (kg ha-1) was recorded (186.02 kg ha-1) under the treatment T1 (RDF 120:60:40).
+The pooled analysis of data on available nitrogen in soil were affected by the different nutrient management practices.
+Maximum available nitrogen in soil (200.74 kg ha-1) was recorded from plots that received treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS); followed by 197.95 kg ha-1

+for T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS), 193.61 kg ha-1 T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS) and 189.96 kg ha-1T3 (RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS).
+However, the lowest soil available nitrogen (186.02 kg ha-1) was recorded for treatment T1 (RDF 120:60:40).

+Although the post harvest N status of the soil did not differ significantly, it can be adduced that the foliar application of sulphur led to the enhancement of N mineralization in the soil.
+It may be responsible for the higher soil N content obtained from second irrigation levels relative to the third.
+Tratments two, four and five received foliar application of sulphur, while one and three did not.
+However, the application of boron during the third irrigation practice aided the soil N content relative to the control.

-Available Phosphorus in soil (kg ha-1): Data presenting to available phosphorus in soil (kg ha-1) has recorded at both the year during the investigation.
-The crop growth has been presented in table no. 4.
-The pooled analysis data on available phosphorus in soil (kg ha-1) of indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum available phosphorus in soil (kg ha-1) (12.91 kg ha-1). followed by I2 (One Irrigation at pre-flowering). and the lowest available phosphorus in soil (11.57 kg ha-1) recorded under the treatment of I1 Control (No irrigation).
+Available Phosphorus in soil (kg ha-1):

+Soil available phosphorus data were recorded (Table 4) .
+The pooled analysis data on available phosphorus in soil indicate that irrigation levels I3 (Two irrigation at pre-flowering and siliqua development) was recorded maximum available phosphorus in soil (kg ha-1) (12.91 kg ha-1). followed by I2 (One Irrigation at pre-flowering). and the lowest available phosphorus in soil (11.57 kg ha-1) recorded under the treatment of I1 Control (No irrigation).

-The pooled analysis of data on available phosphorus in soil (kg ha-1) in soil similarly influenced by different nutrient management practices at maximum available phosphorus in soil (kg ha-1) was recorded (13.03 kg ha-1) with the application of treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS).
-Followed by T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS), T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS) and T3 RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS) (12.68, 12.40 and 12.13 kg ha-1) respectively.
+The pooled analysis of data on available phosphorus in soil were influenced by different nutrient management practices with maximum available phosphorus in soil (13.03 kg ha-1) recorded for treatment T5 (RDF + foliar application of sulphur @ 2% + foliar application of boron @ 0.2% + foliar application of nano phosphorus @ 0.5% at 30 DAS and 45 DAS), followed by T4 (RDF+ foliar application of sulphur @ 2% + foliar application of boron @ 0.2% at 30 DAS and 45 DAS), T2 (RDF+ foliar application of sulphur @ 2% at 30 DAS and 45 DAS) and T3 RDF+ foliar application of boron @ 0.2% at 30 DAS and 45 DAS) (12.68, 12.40 and 12.13 kg ha-1) respectively.
 However, the lowest available phosphorus in soil (kg ha-1) was recorded (11.82 kg ha-1) under the treatment T1 (RDF 120:60:40).